gitmehedi/oca_addons/README.md

-# oca_addons
+# odoo-community-addons
-Store all types of community addons
+This is a reposity of odoo community addons.